acri-nb/GeneticVariantsDB/README.md

 ### Sample Data and Testing

-1. Copy the sample VCF files to the cronjobs container:
+1. Copy the sample VCF files to the cronjobs container:  *(Make sure the container is running.
+You may need to start it separately using `docker-compose up -d cronjobs`)*

 ```bash
 docker cp GeneticVariantsDB/data/*.vcf <container_name_of_cronjobs_container>:/app/
 ```
 Replace `<container_name_of_cronjobs_container>` with the name of your running cronjobs Docker container (check with `docker ps`).
+If you are using the default docker-compose file, the container name would likely be something like  `geneticvariantsdb_cronjobs_1`.

-2. Insert the sample data into the MySQL database:
+2. Insert the sample data into the MySQL database: *Make sure to execute these commands inside the container.*

 ```bash
 docker exec -it <container_name_of_cronjobs_container> bash